 For UK travellers, this is especially important.
 Since Brexit, we’re allowed to visit Schengen countries for up to 90 days in any 180-day period without a visa.
 If you overstay, even unintentionally, you could face fines or future travel restrictions.

-The EES will automatically track your time in the EU, making it easier to stay within the rules – no mental maths, no faded stamps, just clear digital records.
+The EES now automatically tracks your time in the EU, making it easier to stay within the rules – no mental maths, no faded stamps, just clear digital records.

 What happens at the border?